weiliu620/weiliu620.github.io/random_notes.md

 It seems that the best way of defining object-oriented model is that:
 - Define a class of the algorithm.
 The class includes methods of running the algorithm with symbolic variables.
 - Do not define Tensorflow sessions in the class, and do not include any `tf.run` in the methods definition.
 The methods should only define the TF ops.
 - In the main program, define sessions, graphs, and `tf.run` the ops defined in the ablove methods.

+### Conditional autoencoder

+Can we learn an AE and generate new samples, but keep some entries of the new samples fixed?
+For example, assuming we know part of the new sample image for a convolutional AE, can we generate the rest of the image given the hidden variable and the know part of the sample?